andrewalford1/andrewalford1/README.md

       <h4>June 2022 - Present | volunteer role</h4>
     </hgroup>
     <p>
-      Brick Alley is one of the few RLUGs (Recognised Lego User Groups) in the UK, as part of the group <b>I build and display large-scale Lego models which are showcased in meseums and fan conventions all over the country</b>.
-This is all in an effort to raise money for our selected children's charities: Fairy Bricks & Holy Rood House.
+      Brick Alley is one of the few RLUGs (Recognised Lego User Groups) in the UK, as part of the group <b>I build and display large-scale Lego models which are showcased in museums and fan conventions all over the country</b>.
+This is to raise money for our selected children's charities: Fairy Bricks & Holy Rood House.
     </p>
     <p>
-      In addition, the charity work I do through Brick Alley, in 2023 I also personally <b>raised £820</b> for Fairy Bricks via a sponsored trek accross a portion of Hadrian's Wall.
+      In addition, the charity work I do through Brick Alley, in 2023 I also personally <b>raised £820</b> for Fairy Bricks via a sponsored trek across a portion of Hadrian's Wall.
     </p>
   </div>